hammerheim-game/hammerheim-rules/6-optional-rules.md

 These increases do not count towards his maximum characteristics.
-The warrior loses D3 of his skills (chosen by the player) and may no longer use weapons or armour, except for Chaos Armour or
+The warrior loses D3 of his skills (chosen by the player) and may no longer use weapons or armor, except for Chaos Armor or
 Daemon weapons.
 (knights_templar@hotmail.com) Page 292 Assembled by Paul H